epfl-ada/ada-2022-project-tacocat/README.md

 ### Clustering

 Last be not least, we would like to compute the clusters.
-When building our graph, we ultimately already compute some kind of visual clusters, but we need to eplicitly construct them (since the only information we can retrieve are the positions).
-In order to have clusters that matches our graph, we will then use the positions from the graph, instead of the usual edges and nodes used for graph clustering.
-Adding to those positions, we might want to be able to clusters according to potential structure we could come up with during the process.
+When building our graph, we ultimately already compute some kind of visual clusters, but we need to explicitly construct them (since the only information we can retrieve are the positions).
+In order to have clusters that match our graph, we will then use the positions from the graph, instead of the usual edges and nodes used for graph clustering.
+Adding to those positions, we might want to be able to cluster according to potential structure we could come up with during the process.
 We haven't commited to a specific method yet, but we lean towards unsupervised methods, since our nodes are not labelled.
 We have selected three methods that seem promising to achieve what we desire.

 The first one would be [spectral clustering](https://en.wikipedia.org/wiki/Spectral_clustering).
-Three main steps can be identified for this technic: construct a similarity graph, project data onto a lower-dimensional space, and cluster the data.
-Using the positions from our graph, we could create a distance matrix, which would allow use to compute eigenvalues of similarity matrix (derived from distance matrix and degree matrix).
+Three main steps can be identified for this method: construct a similarity graph, project data onto a lower-dimensional space, and cluster the data.
+Using the positions from our graph, we could create a distance matrix, which would allow us to compute eigenvalues of similarity matrix (derived from distance matrix and degree matrix).
 One drawback of this method is that it requires the number of clusters, but we could estimate this using k-means with silhouette width as seen in the lectures.
 Another trick would be projecting the points into a non-linear embedding and analyze the eigenvalues of the Laplacian matrix.
 This would allow us to deduce the number of clusters present in the data.
 This would require our similarity graph to be not fully connected.
 Another drawback is the runtime, which is O(N<sup>3</sup>) without optimization (such as [Fast kernel spectral clustering](https://www.sciencedirect.com/science/article/abs/pii/S0925231217307488))

 The second option would be [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN).
 Since we already have the positions, we could derive the maximum distance between nodes we would set for the algorithm.
 An advantage is that we don't need to know the number of clusters beforehand.
 However, we need to be careful when selecting the distance and minimum neighbour required.
 Also, DBSCAN could detect anomalies in the graph, nodes that are either noise or outliers.
 We need to be very careful in the interpretation of those nodes should we have any.
 As seen in class, runtime is O(N log(N)).

 Finally, we have [hierarchical clustering](https://en.wikipedia.org/wiki/Hierarchical_clustering).
 As stated before, we would like to not have the find the number of clusters beforehand.
 Even if spectral clustering would not allow that, DBSCAN solved this problem.
 However, DBSCAN is also based on density, and we need to find a good distance parameter to get good results.
 This option would allow us to solved those two problems.
-Indeed, hierchical clustering do not require the number of clusters, and we don't have the trouble of setting minimal distance.
-However, this technic might struggle when facing cluster sizes of vastly different sizes (which seems to be our case by looking at our graph).
+Indeed, hierchical clustering does not require the number of clusters, and we don't have the trouble of setting minimal distance.
+However, this method might struggle when facing cluster sizes of vastly different sizes (which seems to be our case by looking at our graph).
 Moreover, as seen in class, the run time is O(N<sup>3</sup>) without priority queue.

 All those options are featured in the `Scikit-learn` library, should we want to use them as such.